 5. Chinese steamed eggs are a healthy breakfast idea for toddlers and babies

-My toddler is allergic to eggs, but from chatting with other parents, eggs are always a fun recipe.
+My toddler is allergic to eggs.
+However from chatting with other parents, eggs are always a fun recipe.

 6. Bean Cereal - yes, a thing and it's makes a healthy breakfast for a toddler

 I cannot deny the convenience and appeal of cereal.
-The problem is that many cereals are loaded with sugars and other stuff I reluctantly feed my toddler, if at all.
+The problem is that many cereals are loaded with sugars.
+Also, many cereals have very processed ingredients.

 The healthiest cereal I can find, which also is a cereal my toddler happily eats almost every day, is this bean cereal.
 If I let him, he will have it for breakfast, lunch, snack and dinner.

 Bean cereal you might ask?
-Yes, this cereal is made with beans - navy beans, lentils, garbanzo beans.
+Yes, this cereal is made with beans.
+It contains navy beans, lentils, and garbanzo beans.

 The best cereal for toddlers - A healthy cereal made from beans!

-We usually mix about ¼-1/3 Polar Puffs to ⅔-3/4 Original Power Os.
-(We don't like the fruity stars!).
 That's my compromise for sugar.
-And we do it in one big container, so he doesn't actually know I add in the unsweetened cereal.
-(We use this container, which he can open without spilling if he's desperate to help himself to dry cereal.)
+And we do it in one big container.
+By doing so, he doesn't actually know I add in the unsweetened cereal.

 He also loves these Annie's Organic Cinnabunnies.
-We do the same ratio mix: about ¼-1/3 Cinnabunnies to ⅔-3/4 Original Power O.
+We do the same ratio mix.
+We use about ¼-1/3 Cinnabunnies to ⅔-3/4 Original Power O.